Check out my custom vibration dampener

 If you take the plunge into the lightweight shoes on offer, keep in mind that you’ll likely need to replace yours more frequently.

-Are you wearing lightweight tennis shoes?
-Let me know in the comments below which model you’re using, and, of course, feel free to post any questions you might have about lightweight shoes below.
+Are you wearing a pair that qualifies as lightweight?
+In the comments below, let me know which model you’re using, and, of course, feel free to post any questions you might have about lightweight shoes below.

 Leave a Reply